 And Grief Counseling Resources

-Dealing with pet loss is difficult.
+Dealing with the loss of a pet is difficult.
 Making the decision to say goodbye to a beloved pet is difficult and emotional for any pet owner.
 Veterinarians are often asked to help pet owners with heart-breaking decisions about euthanasia.
 The decision-making process, bringing your pet to the veterinarian, and dealing with the grief and sadness following the loss of your pet can be just as traumatic as losing a human family member.
 Intense grief over the loss of a pet is normal and natural.
 Losing a pet is difficult for every family member, including other pets.

 There are many questions that come up about euthanasia and end of life choices.

 Click here for answers to the questions below and to other more commonly asked questions about the end of life decisions of our four-footed family members.

 Will my pet feel pain during the process?